atreyasha/spp-explainability/docs/develop.md

                 should be empty -\> an example is adding text before WFA definitions

-            3.  replace all epsilon words by the symbol where possible

-            4.  make number of decimal places consistent wherever they are used such as in tables with tau

-            5.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, etc; see master document for examples

-            6.  change to two sided format before printing, as this works well for binding/printing

-            7. EITHER quote + indent sentences directly taken from other studies with page and section OR paraphrase them and leave them in a definition environment
+            2. EITHER quote + indent sentences directly taken from other studies with page and section OR paraphrase them and leave them in a definition environment

-            8.  check that all borrowed figures have an explicit attribution such as \"taken from paper et al (year)\"
+            3.  check that all borrowed figures have an explicit attribution such as \"taken from paper et al (year)\"

-            9.  perform spell-check of all text

-            10. change red link color in table of contents and modify color of URLs
+            4.  change red link color in table of contents and modify color of URLs

-            11. always mention \"figure taken from study (year)\" when using external figures

-        2. UP-related
+        3. Formalities

             1. 20-90 pages thesis length -\> well-motivated yet
                 succinct

+            2.  abstract and introduction should already mention key findings -\> synthesize these

+            3.  add remaining features by referring to master template such as abstract (short summarized introduction), list of tables/figures/abbreviations, appendices, etc; see master document for examples

-            2.  date on bottom of manuscript should be date of submission before mailing to Potsdam
+            4.  date on bottom of manuscript should be date of submission before mailing to Potsdam

-            3.  add student registration details to paper such as matriculation number and other details
+            5.  add student registration details to paper such as matriculation number and other details

-            4.  update title page date to current submission date
+            6.  update title page date to current submission date

-            5.  take note of all other submission criteria such as statement of originality, German abstract, digital copy and others, see:
+            7.  take note of all other submission criteria such as statement of originality, German abstract, digital copy and others, see:
                 <https://www.uni-potsdam.de/en/studium/studying/organizing-your-exams/final-thesis>

+        4. Bibliography

+            1.  improve capitalization with braces in bibtex file

+            2.  find alternative journal/conference citations for
+                current arxiv papers

+        5. Final steps

+            1.  perform spell-check of all text

+            2.  re-read paper for flow and sensibility

 ### Programming

+1. Clean-code and documentation

+    1. Source-code

+        1.  rename RegexSoftPatternClassifier class to RegexProxy if possible without breakages

+        2.  change light, medium and heavy to small, medium and large in all scripts, filenames and log variables consistently

+        3.  remove all neural sopa from readme and everywhere else since spp already implies neural -\> consider changing parser arguments as well if possible for consistency from --neural-model-checkpoint to --spp-model-checkpoint

+        4.  add pydocstrings to all functions and improve argparse documentation

+        5.  add a comment above each code chunk which explains inner mechanisms better

+    2. Readme

+        1.  update readme and usages with finalized antecedent and proxy terminologies

+        2.  upadte readme and usages with finalized STE/output neurons terminologies

+        3.  add information on best model downloads and preparation -\> add these to Google Drive later on

+        4.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks

+        5.  test out all shell-scripts and python code to make sure everything works the same after major renamings

+        6.  test download and all other scripts to ensure they work

+        7.  perform spell-check on readme

-1. Dependencies, typing and testing
+2. Dependencies, typing and testing

     1.  if using R, document R dependencies with `sessionInfo()`